lrug/lrug.org/source/meetings/2010/may/index.html.md

 > [Tokyo Cabinet Wiki](http://tokyocabinetwiki.pbworks.com) will unveil
 > the core philosophy and exciting features behind these products.

-{::coverage year="2010" month="may" talk="tokyo-cabinet,-tokyo-tyrant-and-kyoto-cabinet:-the-world-of-mikio-ware" /}
+{::coverage year="2010" month="may" talk="tokyo-cabinet-tokyo-tyrant-and-kyoto-cabinet-the-world-of-mikio-ware" /}

 ### UNIX: Rediscovering the wheel